 Desk & Mobile Phones

 Desk phones are supported by Stanford IT Services.
 The standard for new office phone service is Cisco VoIP.
-ITS and IRT are also transitioning virtually all existing School of Medicine phones over to VoIP, building by building; click here for more information about the transition to VoIP.
+ITS and TDS are also transitioning virtually all existing School of Medicine phones over to VoIP, building by building; click here for more information about the transition to VoIP.

 Stanford ITS also supports cellular phones for faculty and staff use.
 For information on purchasing and configuring mobile devices (including iPhones and iPads) specifically for use in the School of Medicine, please refer to our Mobile Devices page.